boxgrinder/boxgrinder.org/tutorials/boxgrinder-build-plugins.md

 If the plugin encounters any errors while uploading the image it retries the operation up to **three times** (set the `retry` property to adjust, set 0 to disable) starting with the failed chunk.
 You can use the `wait` property (in seconds) to adjust the time between retries (default: 5).
 If it still fails you can try to execute the BoxGrinder Build command specifying the chunk to start with using the `start_part` property (default: 0).
 See examples below.

 By default a new remote drive will be created with the name of appliance as the default name.
 The name is adjustable with `drive_name` property.
 You may also upload the appliance to an existing drive.
 In this case you specify the drive UUID as `drive_uuid`.
 Note that if you specify both `drive_uuid` and `drive_name` the latter will be ignored.

+Set `ssl` to true if you want establish a secure SSL connection to the server.

 #### ElasticHosts Delivery Plugin Examples